yidas/codeigniter-queue-worker/README.md

 USAGE
 -----

-After configurating a worker, this worker controller is ready to go:
+After configurating a queue-worker, it is ready to run:

 ```
 $ php index.php myjob/listen